 Contractors State Licensing Board

-California Department of Corporation.
+California Department of Business Oversight.
 A State agency that regulates the offer and sale of securities, franchises and off-exchange commodities, and transactions involving certain fiduciaries and lenders regulated by the Department.

 Santa Clara County, Office of the Assessor.
 The Assessor has the responsibility to locate all taxable property in the County, identify ownership, establish a value for all property subject to local property taxation, list the value of all property on the assessment roll, and apply all legal exemptions.